marc-jones/phd_thesis/content/02_spring/05_sequence.md

 To test some of the regulatory repercussions of altered dimerization, a system of ordinary differential equations were used to model a system of dimerization reactions.
 Two different monomer types were modelled, with the monomers able to form homodimers and a heterodimer.
 To test how the behaviour of the system depends on the dimerization affinities, three different reaction rates for the homodimerization of the `b` species were tested; 0.5, 4.0 and 7.0.
-For each of these rates, the heterodimerization rate for the monomers was varied and the steady state concentrations of the various species calculated (Figure \ref{figure:spring:dimerizationmodelling}).
+For each of these rates, the heterodimerization rate for the monomers was varied and the steady state concentrations of the various species calculated (Figure \ref{figure:240:dimerizationmodelling}).
 For a `b` homodimerization rate of 7.0, the two homodimer species have the same steady state concentrations at all heterodimerization rates, as expected given that all dimerization reactions have the same reaction rates.
 When all dimerization rates are 7.0, the steady state concentrations of all dimers are identical.
 By setting the `b` homodimerization rate to 0.5, the `bb` homodimer is disfavoured, with an observed increase in the steady state concentration of the undimerizaed `b` monomer.